How we deal with parliamentary misconduct

 Deferring a report

-We must let you know if we have decided to defer your report.
+We must let you know if we have decided to defer your referral.

 Investigations

-If the commission decides to investigate, we will notify the reporter and the person subject to the report.
+If the Commission decides to investigate, we will notify the person who made the report and the person subject to the report.

 Investigation requests